-The worst feeling in training is to train hard and frequently but see an absolute lack of changes to your physique.
+The worst feeling in a lifter or trainees fitness journey is to train hard and frequently but then see an absolute lack of changes to your physique or with your performances.

-Obviously, a person who slacks on their workouts, who is inconsistent, and who constantly blames everything else for their lack of progress will never get anywhere when it comes to being fit and healthy.
+Obviously, a person who dogs it during their workouts, who is highly inconsistent with their training, and who constantly blames everything else for their lack of progress will never get anywhere when it comes to being leaner, stronger, and healthier.

 Training is only one-third of the battle.
-Recovery takes up another third and nutrition makes up the rest.
+Recovery takes up another third and nutrition makes up the other third.

-Whether you are trying to build muscle mass or drop unwanted body fat, your nutrition matters.
+Whether you are trying to build muscle mass, drop unwanted body fat, or increase your performance in the gym, your nutrition matters.
 If your nutrition is lackluster then your results will also be lackluster.

 It is not just about eating “healthy.”
 It is about the quality and quantity of food you consume at a given time.

-For anyone who trains the most important meals of your day are the pre and post-workout meal.
-They give you the ability to have great workouts and recover properly from those workouts.
+For anyone who trains for real, the most important meals of your day are the pre and post-workout meal.
+These meals give you the ability to have great workouts and recover properly.

-When you skimp on these meals, you can kiss that goal of building your dream body goodbye.
-Being stuck in neutral is not a good place to be.
+When you skimp on that pre-workout meal, you can kiss that goal of building your dream body goodbye.
+You will be stuck in neutral and going nowhere fast.

 The pre-workout meal has so much value as it sets the tone for the upcoming training session.
 Without the proper fuel to use for training, your body simply cannot perform at an optimal level.

 This lack of nutrition is what leads to minimal progress and frustration with your training.
-This list below can give you some options that I would use for before a workout:
+This list below can give you some food options for what you should eat before you workout.